Liabilities and Modern Artificial Intelligence : A Tri-Phase Model (Law and Change)

 4. Other Important Considerations

-5. Characterising AI as Property—Sufficient?
+5. Characterising AI as Property: Sufficient?

 6. Artificial Intelligence: More than Merely Property

-Chapter 5—A New Legal Characterisation: 'Hierarchical Legal Personality' for AI
+Chapter 5—A New Legal Characterisation

-1. Artificial Intelligence - What Should it be Legally?
+1. Artificial Intelligence: What Should It Be Legally?

 2. The Unique Characteristics of AI